Cajon Buying Guide

 There are many forums on Facebook for example with people from all over the world that will be happy to share their experiences.

-I also encourage you to contact the cajon makers, most of them are not massive manufactures and I’m sure they will clarify any doubt you have about a particularly model you are thinking in purchase.
+I also encourage you to contact the cajon makers, most of them are very accessible and I’m sure they will clarify any doubt you have about a particularly model you are thinking in purchase.